ilsundal/ncollections/README.md

 ### IndexSet

-The IndexSet is a Set that indexes the added elements based on their property values, much like a simple in-memory database.
+An IndexSet is a Set that indexes the added elements based on their property values, much like a simple in-memory database.
 It is useful if you have a lot of objects in memory (normally of the same class or with the same property names) and need to retrieve them fast based on their property values.
 While adding many indexes will improve retrieval speed, they may consume too much memory, so a suitable balance must be found.

 Retrieval is based on a "where" object, which is just an object of properties.